btwonion/telekinesis/README.md

-onlyOnSneak = false # should telekinesis only work while sneaking? enchantment = true # should the telekinesis enchantment be enabled? blockDrops = true # should telekinesis work for block drops? shearingDrops = true # should telekinesis work for shearing drops? mobDrops = true # should telekinesis work for mob drops? entityDrops = true # should telekinesis work for entity drops (boats, minecarts)? expDrops = true # should telekinesis work for exp drops?
+onlyOnSneak = false # should telekinesis only work while sneaking? enchantment = true # should the telekinesis enchantment be enabled? blockDrops = true # should telekinesis work for block drops? shearingDrops = true # should telekinesis work for shearing drops? (fabric only) mobDrops = true # should telekinesis work for mob drops? (in paper merged with entityDrops) entityDrops = true # should telekinesis work for entity drops (boats, minecarts)? expDrops = true # should telekinesis work for exp drops?
 ```